hossein-zare/react-native-dropdown-picker-website/versioned_docs/version-5.1/rules.md

 ### Only one at a time
 In previous versions, users complained about overlapping drop-down menus.
 If there are several components in a row, it may cause them to overlap.
-To prevent this from happening, only one package should be open at a time.
+To prevent this from happening, only one picker should be open at a time.
 + **See: [Close other pickers](tutorials/close-other-pickers)**

 ### Keep item values unique